Project Introduction

 The section of SH1 between Tīrau and Waiouru, which is the focus of this accelerated maintenance work, is 220km long.
 Approximately 14,600 vehicles use the northern end of this section of highway per day, including up to around 2,500 heavy vehicles.
 At the southern end of Desert Road there are approximately 4,000 vehicles per day, including 940 heavy vehicles.

 New Zealanders want a well maintained and reliable transport network.
-This critical route is currently not in an acceptable condition.
-The 220km section of SH1 between SH29 at Piarere and SH49 at Waiouru had 5,670 potholes repaired between July 2022 and April 2024.
+This critical route is not currently in an acceptable condition.
+Between SH29 at Piarere and SH49 at Waiouru 5,670 potholes were repaired between July 2022 and April 2024.
 That meant a lot of road works disrupting traffic.

 We have heard how disruptive multiple road work sites and traffic delays can be, especially for the freight industry.
 We know that having reliable, predictable journey times is important to everyone.
 Hitting potholes on our main highway is also unacceptable.

-Our objective is to have a stronger road, which is less prone to potholes.
+Our objective is to have a stronger road, less prone to potholes.
 This new approach to fixing and improving the sections rated as very poor on this SH1 corridor includes:

 • rehabilitating longer and more strategic lengths rather than having fewer more disruptive sites

-• splitting SH1 into blocks and completely closing these blocks with suitable detours in place
+• splitting SH1 into blocks and closing some of these blocks with suitable detours in place

 • while roads are closed in these blocks, we will look to bring forward future work, and carry out other work required, from vegetation clearance to widening parts of the road, refreshing road markings and fixing drainage